JimCodified/labs/developer-tools/nodejs/porting/0_setup.md

 ### Kubernetes

-If you want to complete part 7 you will also need to install Kubernetes.
+If you want to complete the final step in this set of exercises you will also need to install Kubernetes.
 If you don't want to mess with that on your own machine you can access an online Docker + Kubernetes environment at https://labs.play-with-k8s.com/.
 Or, if you want you could install Kubernetes locally using something like [minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).

+---

 ## Optional: Use BuildKit